Front SMS Gateway API (Product description)

 The request body must be a valid JSON document (http://json.org) with the following structure:

-Parameter | Description | Allowed values | Comment |
+| Parameter | Description | Allowed values | Comment |

-serviceid | Server identifier | Unique customer ID | Required; number |
+| serviceid | Server identifier | Unique customer ID | Required; number |

-phoneno | Recipients’ mobile numbers. | International telephone number with country code.
-004799999999 | Required; string array |
+| phoneno | Recipients’ mobile numbers. | International telephone number with country code.
+004799999999 | Optional; string array; One of "phoneno" and "group" is required |

-txt | Message text to be sent | Text containing only characters in the GSM character set (GSM 03.38). | Required.
+| txt | Message text to be sent | Text containing only characters in the GSM character set (GSM 03.38). | Required.
 A message consists of 160 characters.
 If a message contains more, it counts as multiple SMS.
 Each SMS is then a length of 153 characters.
-Max is 1024. |
+Max is 1530. |

-fromid | Unik avsender ID | An assigned number / serial number from Front or assigned sender text, maximum 11 characters. | Required; string |
+| fromid | Unique sender ID | An assigned number / serial number from Front or assigned sender text, maximum 11 characters. | Required; string |

-unicode | Allow sending of Unicode texts | true, false | Optional; boolean.
+| unicode | Allow sending of Unicode texts | true, false | Optional; boolean.
 By default, all texts are sent using the GSM character set (GSM 03.38), and texts with non-supported characters are rejected.
 When “unicode” is true, all characters (emoji, etc.) are allowed.
 The text will only be sent as Unicode if it contains characters not found in the GSM character set. |

-The server will accept the request as long as there is at least one valid recipient and the other parameters are valid.
+The server will accept the request as long as there is at least one valid recipient, and the other parameters are valid.

-The server responds with HTTP status code 201 (created) if the message has been accepted.
+The server responds with HTTP status code 201 (Created) if the message has been accepted.
 All other status codes indicate that the message was not accepted, and the message will not be sent.
 The response body includes an error code, description and lists with any invalid or duplicate mobile numbers as a JSON document.

 Examples